samyk/glitchsink/README.md

 -----------------------------

 Initially developed in Verilog for the Entirely non-invasive Teensy-based (3.x, 4.0) Voltage Glitcher for bypassing instructions & bootloader protection for flash dumping.
-Was first designed to extract secret keys from protected chips inside of acccess control locks without breaking plastic or altering PCBs and works across a wide range of manufacturers and models, examples such as LPC1343, ATmega328P, nRF52, and more.
+Was first designed to extract secret keys from protected chips inside of acccess control locks without breaking plastic or altering PCBs and works across a wide range of manufacturers and models, examples such as the LPC1343, ATmega328P, and others.

 -samy kamkar, 2019/10/14